Herbs for happiness

 15th January 2018

-Along with some simple daily practices, we can look to natural herbs for help.
-Here are five of the best, all of which you can find as herbal teas or supplements.
+Along with some simple daily practices, we can look to natural herbal remedies for help lifting us when we're feeling down.
+Here are five of the best, all of which you can find as herbal teas, lattes or supplements.

 Holy basil is a herb with a particular affinity for the brain and mood.
 It’s said to stimulate circulation to the brain to improve concentration and help clear brain fog.
 It also has a calming effect on the nerves and acts as an adaptogen – a herb that helps us cope with and adapt to stress.

 These different actions can combine well to help lift our mood, particularly when stress or anxiety are involved.

 Like holy basil, ashwagandha is considered an adaptogen, helping to balance the effects of stress on our body and mind.
 So if you’re feeling tired or run down as well as suffering the winter blues, ashwagandha could be the herb for you.
 It can be good for libido, too, which often suffers when we’re feeling miserable.

 Five more tips to beat the blues